eoscostarica/guide.eoscostarica.io/docs/flight-methodology.md

 ---
 id: flight-methology
-title: Flight Metholog
+title: Flight Methodology
-sidebar_label: Flight Metholog
+sidebar_label: Flight Methodology
 ---

-## Edenia agile metology!
+## Edenia agile methodology!

 We at Edenia are a company that uses agile methodologies that can be adapted to our flexible way of working.
-Since we are not rigid when it comes to change and uncertainty, so we use a hybrid of different agile methodologies applied and tropicalized to our needs in processes.
+Since we are not rigid when it comes to change and uncertainty, so we use a hybrid of different agile methodologies applied and tropicalized to our needs in processes. we also like to be innovative not just with our software solutions but with our processes , constantly evolving and improving the way our team is organized to optimize how we deliver results.

 ## Ceremonies: